 When crew members engage in intimate relationships, it can blur the boundaries between personal and professional lives, potentially leading to conflicts of interest or favoritism.

 Flight attendants and pilots are expected to work together as a team, coordinating their efforts to provide a seamless and enjoyable travel experience for passengers.
-Intimate relationships can introduce complications and distractions that may impact the overall performance and effectiveness of the crew.

 Therefore, airlines discourage such relationships to maintain a professional and harmonious work environment.